amritachandrasekar18/Data-606-Capstone-project/README.md

 - **LightGBM** was selected as the best-performing model due to its high accuracy and ability to handle imbalanced data.

 ### Streamlit Dashboard
-- The **Streamlit dashboard** was developed to provide real-time predictions, allowing users to interact with the model and visualize fraud patterns and features.
+- The **Streamlit dashboard** was developed to provide predictions, allowing users to interact with the model and visualize fraud patterns and features.

 ## Key Findings
 - **LightGBM** achieved an **accuracy of 98%**, with high **precision** and **recall**.